Monday, 10 April 2023

 We were heading for that distant valley - the Colca River valley

-That night we stayed at Refugio Hotel in the Colca Valley with the Colca river roaring passed us between towering rock cliffs.
-Magnificent.
-Lindsay went for a wander and found a giant and other humming birds – he was excited.
+That night we stayed at Refugio Hotel in the Colca Valley with the Colca River roaring passed us between towering rock cliffs.
+Magnificent!
+Lindsay went for a wander and found a Giant and other Hummingbird species – he was excited.
 We dined by a roaring fired and went to bed each cuddling a hot water bottle.
 It was chilly!

 No comments: